bshahar/Trading-system/README.md

-Configuration:
-The system have two modes: one for testing and one for regular run.
-In order to initialize the system in test mode insert as program argument the string "test".
-When in test mode, the system will load the "appConfigTest.json" using the local database.
-Otherwise, the remote database will be used.

 The system also has the option of loading data automaticlly when it initializes.
 To do that, insert as program argument the string "load".